 A series of misleading reports in several news outlets boil down to one big correction: Mountain View has never received, requested or required $250,000 from Home Depot to help pay for the city's Day Worker Center.

 The "bizarrely inaccurate" stories, as city manager Kevin Duggan described them, portrayed Mountain View as having "forced" Home Depot to pay money towards accommodations for day workers.
 The false stories gained traction nationally, helping to stir up the already contentious immigration debate.

-The confusion seems to have started with a late-June story by the Associated Press that ran in dozens of newspapers.
+The confusion seems to have begun with a late-June story by Associated Press that ran in dozens of newspapers.
 The article, which concerned the immigration bill that recently failed in the U.S. Senate, stated in its third paragraph that Mountain View was one of several American cities that have "forced Home Depot to build facilities for day laborers on-site or elsewhere, hire security staff and offer bathrooms in order to get the permits necessary for its operations."

 Duggan said he was befuddled by the story, because the city has yet to make any decision on Home Depot's application for the Sears site at San Antonio Center.
 When the issue was last discussed at a study session in March, the council didn't take a position on how it should mitigate the presence of day workers outside.